Towards Computational Performance Engineering for Unsupervised Concept Drift Detection -- Complexities, Benchmarking, Performance Analysis: Abstract

 \section{Abstract}

-Concept drift detection is crucial for many AI systems to ensure the system's reliability.
-These systems often have to deal with large amounts of data or react in real time.
+{Concept drift detection is crucial for many AI systems to ensure the system's reliability.
+These systems often have to deal with large amounts of data or react in real-time.
 Thus, drift detectors must meet computational requirements or constraints with a comprehensive performance evaluation.
-However, so far, the focus of developing drift detectors is on detection quality, e.g.~accuracy, but not on computational performance, such as running time.
-We show that the previous works consider computational performance only as a secondary objective and do not have a benchmark for such evaluation.
-Hence, we propose a set of metrics that considers both, computational performance and detection quality.
-Among others, our set of metrics includes the Relative Runtime Overhead $RRO$ to evaluate a drift detector's computational impact on an AI system.
-This work focuses on unsupervised drift detectors, not being restricted to the availability of labeled data.
-We measure the computational performance based on the $RRO$ and memory consumption of four available unsupervised drift detectors on five different data sets.
-The range of the $RRO$ reaches from 1.01 to 20.15.
-Moreover, we measure state-of-the-art detection quality metrics to discuss our evaluation results and show the necessity of thorough computational performance considerations for drift detectors.
-Additionally, we highlight and explain requirements for a comprehensive benchmark of drift detectors.
-Our investigations can also be extended for supervised drift detection.
+However, so far, the focus of developing drift detectors is on inference quality, e.g.~accuracy, but not on computational performance, such as runtime.
+Many of the previous works consider computational performance only as a secondary objective and do not have a benchmark for such evaluation.
+Hence, we propose and explain performance engineering for unsupervised concept drift detection that reflects on computational complexities, benchmarking, and performance analysis.
+We provide the computational complexities of existing unsupervised drift detectors and discuss why further computational performance investigations are required.
+Hence, we state and substantiate the aspects of a benchmark for unsupervised drift detection reflecting on inference quality and computational performance.
+Furthermore, we demonstrate performance analysis practices that have proven their effectiveness in High-Performance Computing, by tracing two drift detectors and displaying their performance data. }